Reslan-Tinawi/reslan-tinawi.github.io/_posts/2020-05-11-text-classification-using-sklearn-and-nltk.md

 # Model explainability:

-At this point we should be done, we've created a multi class classification model, and got *somewhat* good accuracy.
+At this point we should be done! we've created a multi class classification model, and got *somewhat* good accuracy.

 But what if we want to dig deeper and understand more of how the model is working, in fact there are many questions about how the model is working, for example:

-- How the model makes predictions (what features it uses to decied a particular class).
+- How the model makes predictions (what features it uses to predict a particular class).
 - When the model predicts coorectly and when it doesn't.
 - Does the model *generalizes* on the data.
 - Is this model reliable? can we use it in production with confidence? (most important and relevant question when developing machine learning models)